Acoustic Non-Stationarity Objective Assessment with Hard Label Criteria for Supervised Learning Models: Proposed Method

 \subsection{NANSA Architecture and Training Criterion}

-As an additional contribution of this paper, a specialized Network for Acoustic Non-Stationary Assessment (NANSA) is proposed and illustrated in Figure~\ref{fig:model_diagram}.
-The architecture consists of three modules - an Acoustic Non-Stationary (ANS) Encoder, a Pattern Extractor, and a Pattern Discriminator.
+As an additional contribution, the specialized Network for Acoustic Non-Stationary Assessment (NANSA) is proposed, which consists of three modules as illustrated in Fig.~\ref{fig:model_diagram}.

-The Short-Time Fourier Transform (STFT) is applied using 512 samples over $20$~ms frames with 50\% overlap, at a 16~kHz sampling rate.
-The resulting spectrogram $S \in \mathbb{R}^{T_\text{ANS} \times 257}$ is passed through a fully connected (FC) layer that scales the frequency dimension by a factor $\beta_{FC}$, followed by a ReLU activation and a second FC layer with inverse scaling $1/\beta_{FC}$, which leads to the embedding $E_{ANS} \in \mathbb{R}^{T_\text{ANS} \times 257}$.
+In the ANS Encoder, the Short-Time Fourier Transform (STFT) is applied every $20$~ms with 50\% overlap, at a 16~kHz sampling rate.
+Resulting spectrogram $S \in \mathbb{R}^{T_\text{ANS} \times 257}$ is processed by two fully connected (FC) layers with scaling factors $\beta_{FC}$ and $1/\beta_{FC}$, separated by a ReLU activation, producing the embedding $E_{ANS}$.
 A classification embedding $E_{CLS}$ is appended to $E_{ANS}$.
-As the INS computation operates on spectrogram segments, unitary temporal patches and positional embeddings are incorporated, as in \cite{waswani_2017}.
-Non-stationary patterns are extracted using self-attention.
-Finally, the probability $P_{ANS}$ is computed from the first output embedding of the previous module.
-The model is trained using binary cross-entropy loss $\mathcal{L}_{BCE}$, with ground truth labels provided by the HLC labeling function $f_{HLC}$ in Eq.~\ref{eq:hlc_func}.
+The transformer-based Pattern Extractor uses self-attention to model both local and long-range temporal dependencies, enabling robust extraction of non-stationary patterns.
+Since the INS computation operates on spectrogram segments, unitary temporal patches and positional embeddings are employed \cite{waswani_2017}.
+The probability $P_{ANS}$ is obtained from the first output embedding of this module.
+Training is carried with binary cross-entropy loss $\mathcal{L}_{BCE}$, with ground truth labels provided by the $f_{HLC}$ function in (\ref{eq:hlc_func}).

 The full NANSA model employs 11 self-attention layers, each with 3 heads and a 192-dimensional input.
-Its lightweight variant, NANSA\textsubscript{LW}, uses 4 self-attention layers with 3 heads and a 64-dimensional input, designed specifically for resource-constrained devices.
+Its lightweight variant, NANSA\textsubscript{LW}, uses 4 self-attention layers with 3 heads and a 64-dimensional input, targeting resource-constrained devices.